 - Order Taking

 Currently, our firm receives orders from customers via telephone or in person visits by customer.
 During an SBD, either internal or external, we will continue to take orders through any of these methods that are available and reliable, and in addition, as communications permit, we will inform our customers when communications become available to tell them what alternatives they have to send their orders to us.
 Customers will be informed of alternatives by telephone.
-If necessary we will advise our customer to place orders directly with our clearing firm at Wedbush Securities.
+If necessary we will advise our customer to place orders directly with the investment or insurance company

 - Order Entry

-In the event of an internal SBD, we will enter and send records to our clearing firm by the fastest alternative means available, which include telephone correspondence.
-In the event of an external SBD, we will maintain the order in electronic or paper format, and deliver the order to the clearing firm by the fastest means available when it resumes operations.
-In addition, during an internal SBD, we may need to refer our customers to deal directly with our clearing firm for order entry.
+We don’t enter “order” in the sense of buys or sells of individual stocks.
+Currently, our firm enters mutual fund orders by sending them directly (via phone by form) to the investment or insurance company.
+In the event of an internal SBD, we will enter firm by the fastest alternative means available, which include telephone correspondence.
+In the event of an external SBD, we will maintain the order in electronic or paper format, and deliver the order to the relevant investment or insurance company by the fastest means available when it resumes operations.
+In addition, during an internal SBD, we may need to refer our customers to deal directly with the investment or insurance firm for order entry.